Rostaen/goblin-slayer-ttrpg/README.md

 - [ ] Add button for resting and apply properl healing to all areas
 - [ ] Regulate items with an "equipped" button to determine misc. modifiers
 - [x] Create new actor for Fate Points usage and table
+- [ ] Add equip checkbox to gear and update code accordingly

 ### Skill Implementation Tracking